 “Now that we’ve looked it up, let’s add it to the spelling list.”

 We were privileged to cheer on many skiers that morning.
-As the day wore on the conversations I had with the kids were priceless.
+I’m so glad we took those trails.
+As the day wore on, the conversations I had with the kids were priceless.

 “Mom, these people are amazing, aren’t they?
 They could just be sitting home, but they aren’t.
 They are out here.”